"I think jazz and blues will be combined with new musical elements to create a new music."

 Gil Evans, David Sanborn, Michael Brecker, Paul Shaffer, John Belushi, Dan Aykroyd, Stevie Wonder

-What is the best advice ever given you?
+What was the best advice anyone ever gave you?

 Do you believe in the existence of real Blues Jazz nowadays?